 - 3/4 cup light or golden brown sugar

-- 1 cup sugar
+- 1 tablespoon water

-- 2 teaspoons gluten free baking powder
+- 2 teaspoons gluten-free baking powder (Rumford's)

-- 1/4 teaspoon fine sea salt
+- 1/4 teaspoon salt

-- 2 extra large eggs, separated, at room temperature
+- 3 large eggs**, separated, at room temperature

 - 1 teaspoon pure vanilla extract

-- 1/2 cup + 2 Tablespoons milk
+- 1/2 cup + 2 tablespoons milk (non-fat) (or other cow's milk or dairy-free preferably without gum)

 - The Perfect Sweetened Whipped Cream (optional)

 - Drain the pineapple and allow to rest on a paper towel-lined plate.
 Pat them dry; set aside.
 Allow the cherries to drain as well.
 Grease and dust with flour the sides only of a 10-inch (or 9-inch) round cake pan; set

 - Melt together the brown sugar, 5 tablespoons butter, water,and coconut milk, and vanilla in a saucepan over medium heat, and cover, stirring occasionally once it melts quite a bit.
 (Important: Be sure not to get any sugar on the sides of the pan or the mixture may crystalize.
 Instead, wipe down any sugar on the sides with a moistened pastry brush.)
 Be sure the sugar dissolves.
 If you have a thermometer, heat to no higher than 220°F.